 Any grade less than a C (73%) or pass is considered a failing grade.
-Students who have failed a course will not be promoted to the succeeding semester of the program.
-Students receiving a failing grade in any course within the curriculum will be required to meet with the Division academic review committee to develop an action plan.
+Students who have failed a course do not progress to the succeeding semester of the program.
+Students receiving a failing grade in any course within the curriculum are required to meet with the Division academic review committee to develop an action plan.

 Action plans may include retaking and passing the failed course, or a course deemed of equivalent content.
 The Division Standards Review Committee identifies equivalency for the failed course.
-For equivalent courses, both course grades will be calculated in the grade point average.
+For equivalent courses, both course grades are calculated in the grade point average.
 Refer to the fieldwork education and capstone handbooks for all clinical education courses.